dragomano/Light-Portal/docs/src/en/plugins/create-new.md

 3. Save the file.
 The plugin will automatically use this template when rendering the block.

-This template provides a basic calculator interface with buttons for numbers, operators, equals, and clear.
-The JavaScript uses `eval()` for calculation (in a real-world scenario, consider using a safer evaluation method).
+The template implements a calculator interface with all the necessary buttons.

-## Using Composer
+## Composer

 Your plugin can use third-party libraries installed through Composer.
 Make sure that the `composer.json` file, which contains the necessary dependencies, is located in the plugin directory.
 Before publishing your plugin, open the plugin directory in the command line and run the command: `composer install --no-dev -o`.
 After that, the entire contents of the plugin directory can be packaged as a separate modification for SMF (for example see **PluginMaker** package).